Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Introduction

-We aim to leverage the large luminosity and clean environment at FCC-ee to understand the importance of mono-$\gamma$ plus $\slashed{E}$ and DV signatures at FCC-ee for the $\nu$SMEFT landscape.
-Specifically, we examine the $d = 6$ and $d = 7$ $\nu$SMEFT operators which can induce these signatures and also be generated at tree-level by ultra-violet (UV) complete theories.
-At the scales relevant to FCC-ee, these $\nu$SMEFT operators are manifested as effective four-fermion, charged- and neutral-current interactions of either Majorana or Dirac HNLs.
-In Fig.~\ref{fig:feynman-diagrams}, we show how these operators trigger the single and pair production of HNLs, $e^+ e^- \to \nu N(\gamma)$ and $e^+ e^- \to NN(\gamma)$, respectively.
-For the effective $W^\pm$ and $Z$ HNL interactions, the scattering is a $t$- and $s$-channel process, respectively.
-The four-fermion operators may be induced by the $s$- or $t$-channel tree-level exchange of a heavy mediator.
-The diagrams in Fig.~\ref{fig:feynman-diagrams} also depict how HNLs can be produced for non-zero active-sterile mixing $V_{\alpha N}$.
+Here, we aim to leverage the large luminosity and clean environment of FCC-ee to assess the ability of mono-$\gamma$ plus $\slashed{E}$ and DV signatures to constrain the active-sterile mixing $V_{\alpha N}$ and the more general $\nu$SMEFT landscape.
+For the latter, we consider $d \leq 7$ operators which may be generated at tree-level in ultra-violet (UV) complete extensions of the SM.
+At an $e^+e^-$ collider, the active-sterile mixing $V_{\alpha N}$ can permit the single production of HNLs, $e^+ e^- \to \nu N$, via $t$-channel $W^\pm$ exchange (Fig.~\ref{fig:feynman-diagrams}, centre) and $s$-channel $Z$ exchange (Fig.~\ref{fig:feynman-diagrams}, right).
+The considered $\nu$SMEFT operators induce all of the diagrams in Fig.~\ref{fig:feynman-diagrams}, with pair production of HNLs, $e^+ e^- \to N N$, also possible.

-In the scenario where the produced HNLs do not decay inside the FCC-ee detector, initial state radiation can result in $e^+ e^- \to \nu N \gamma/NN\gamma$ and a mono-$\gamma$ plus $\slashed{E}$ signature, shown in the diagrams of Fig.~\ref{fig:feynman-diagrams}.
-The active-sterile mixing $V_{\alpha N}$ and EFT operators that lead to the production of the HNLs in Fig.~\ref{fig:feynman-diagrams} can also result in their decay, as shown in Fig.~\ref{fig:feynman-diagrams-decay}.
-Given these decay channels, the HNLs must be sufficiently long-lived to appear as missing energy, which is naturally realised if the HNLs are light, i.e., with masses below a GeV.
-However, heavier HNLs can also be long-lived if they have a vanishingly small active-sterile mixing $V_{\alpha N}$ or only possess diagonal EFT operator couplings.
-Alternatively, a pseudo-Dirac pair with a small mass splitting and off-diagonal EFT operator coupling can be effectively stable over the FCC-ee detector length.
-If the produced HNLs decay inside the detector over a macroscopic distance, the signature of a displaced $e^+e^-$ pair will become much more constraining.
+If the HNLs do not decay inside the FCC-ee detector, the processes $e^+ e^- \to \nu N\gamma /NN\gamma$ with an initial state photon can give the sought-after mono-$\gamma$ plus $\slashed{E}$ signature.
+However, the active-sterile mixing $V_{\alpha N}$ and/or $\nu$SMEFT operators that trigger the production of HNLs can also cause their decay, as shown in Fig.~\ref{fig:feynman-diagrams-decay}.
+Given these decay modes, the HNLs must be sufficiently long-lived to appear as missing energy.
+Decreasing the coupling responsible for the decay, however, comes at the cost of suppressing the production cross section.
+Two viable scenarios are if the HNLs are sufficiently light (with masses below the GeV scale) or are pair produced, so that decays are kinematically forbidden.
+Alternatively, a pair of HNLs with a small mass splitting (such as in the pseudo-Dirac scenario) can be effectively stable over the detector length.
+Clearly, there is also ample room in the parameter space for the HNLs to decay over a macroscopic distance in the detector, and the DV signature will be more constraining.
+It is therefore interesting to ask how the constraints depend not only on the overall HNL mass scale, but on the HNL mass splittings.